House & Garden (magazine): History

-US edition

-The US magazine was renamed HG with its March 1988 issue, under editor in chief Anna Wintour, formerly of Vogue (UK).
+The US magazine was renamed HG with its March 1988 issue, under editor in chief Anna Wintour, formerly of British Vogue.
 Its new emphasis on mixing fashion and interior decoration in its pages led the revamped magazine to be derided as House & Garment and Vanity Chair by its critics.
 Wintour became editor in chief of Vogue in 1988; HG ceased publication in 1993.

 House & Garden was relaunched in 1995 under editor in chief Dominique Browning; its first issue of its second incarnation was September 1996.
 Condé Nast Publications announced on 5 November 2007 that the magazine was being closed again, stating that "we no longer believe it is a viable business investment for the company."
 The magazine's US offices closed on 9 November 2007, and the last US issue was December 2007.

 The editors in chief of House & Garden in the United States were: